-To visualize how much harder it is to break, Lenstra, Kleinjung and Thome introduced in 2013 the concept of "Global Security."
-You can compute how much energy is needed to break a cryptographic algorithm, and compare that with how much water that energy could boil.
-This is a kind of cryptographic carbon footprint.
-By this measure, breaking a 228-bit RSA key requires less energy than it takes to boil a teaspoon of water.
-Comparatively, breaking a 228-bit elliptic curve key requires enough energy to boil all the water on earth.
-For this level of security with RSA, you'd need a key with 2,380-bits.
+To illustrate the difficulty of breaking elliptic curve cryptography, Lenstra, Kleinjung, and Thome introduced the idea of "Global Security" in 2013.
+This concept allows you to calculate the energy required to crack a cryptographic algorithm and compare it to the amount of water that energy could heat to boiling point.
+This comparison can be thought of as a cryptographic carbon footprint.
+According to this measure, cracking a 228-bit RSA key uses less energy than boiling a teaspoon of water.
+On the other hand, breaking a 228-bit elliptic curve key would require enough energy to boil all the water on the planet.
+Achieving this level of security with RSA would necessitate a key that is 2,380-bits long.

 Although there are certain cautions when implementing elliptic curve cryptography, such as the use of a good source of random numbers on the machine making the signatures, the advantages of elliptic curve cryptography over traditional RSA are widely accepted.

 Elliptic curve cryptography is now used in a variety of applications: the U.S. government uses it to protect internal communications, the Tor project uses it to help assure anonymity, it is the mechanism used to prove ownership of bitcoins, it provides signatures in Apple's iMessage service, it is used to encrypt DNS information with DNSCurve, and it is the preferred method for authentication for secure web browsing over SSL/TLS.
 Here are some common use cases for elliptic curve cryptography (ECC):

 - Secure key exchange